SaaS vs PaaS vs IaaS: What You Need to Know with Examples

 Heroku is a self-contained PaaS system, which provides space for integration, with plenty of ecosystems accessible within the platform.
 It’s an intuitive platform, and user-friendly UI that provides ease of development.

-It’s a platform used by most budding developers to deploy their development projects to the cloud.
+This platform is used by most budding developers to deploy their development projects to the cloud.
 It’s a suitable example of a PaaS company.
 However, when we talk about scalable PaaS, then it’s not a viable solution.

 The reason Heroku is so well-liked by developers is because of its integration with code repositories like GitHub and Git.
 On top of that, it’s regularly updated and patched and compatible with a host of programming languages.